 States That Tax Web Hosting Services

 There are several key items to note in the law of several states.
 In Texas, 80% of the charge for web hosting services are taxable as data processing.
 In Connecticut, web hosting is also taxable as data processing.
 However, data processing services are only taxable at a rate of 1%.
 In Ohio, web hosting is only taxable if sold for use in a business.

 For many of the states that exempt web hosting, it is important to separate other taxable items from the web hosting charges.
 Bundling taxable and exempt services and charges typically make the entire charge taxable.
 California exempts web hosting to the extent that no TPP is transferred to the customer.
-Many states such as Georgia and Kansas state that taxable software charges must be separately stated.
-Other states such as Kansas and Massachusetts will tax the web hosting even if separately stated if its mandatory or contractually required as part of a software sale.
+Many states such as Georgia and Kansas rule that taxable software charges must be separately stated.
+Other states such as Kansas and Massachusetts will tax web hosting, even if separately stated, if its mandatory or contractually required as part of a software sale.